KlausJokisuo/squiggly/README.md

       other is Person && name == other.name && age == other.age;

   @override
-  int get hashCode => Object.hashAll([name, age]); // ⚠️ equality_incomplete: All fields should be included in equality and hashCode: email
+  int get hashCode => Object.hash(name, age); // ⚠️ equality_incomplete: All fields should be included in equality and hashCode: email

   @override
     String toString() {